 Where do I file my forms?

-Present the completed petition for protective orders forms to the Family Law Filing Department of the William R. Ridgeway Family Relations Courthouse.
+Present completed elder or dependent adult abuse restraining order forms to the Family Law Filing Department of the William R. Ridgeway Family Relations Courthouse.

 What if I need an interpreter?

-If you need an interpreter at your restraining order hearing, tell the clerk when you file your restraining order forms so that one may be arranged for you.
+If you need an interpreter at your restraining order hearing, indicate on your paperwork when you file your restraining order forms so that one may be arranged for you.

 How to get the other party served?

 Anyone over the age of 18 who is not a protected party on your restraining order can serve the documents for you.
 This can be a friend or family member or you can pay a process server.
-If you do not have a friend or family member who can serve the restrained party and you cannot afford to pay a process server, if the restrained party lives or works in Sacramento County, the Sheriff's Civil Bureau - external link can serve the documents to the other party.
-They are located in Room 313 of the William R. Ridgeway Family Relations Courthouse.
+If you do not have a friend or family member who can serve the restrained party and you cannot afford to pay a process server, if the restrained party lives or works in Sacramento county, the Sheriff's Civil Bureau - external link can serve the documents for you.
 If the person to be served lives and works outside of Sacramento County, you may contact the Sheriff of that county for help.
 Be sure to contact them promptly so they will have enough time to serve the respondent before the scheduled hearing date.

 What if I can't get the protective order served in time for the hearing or I need a continuance?

 You can continue the hearing.
 There are two ways to continue your court date on your elder or dependent adult abuse case.
-If you have been unable to serve the defendant, you will need to obtain a Request to Continue Court Hearing and to Reissue Temporary Restraining Order (EA-115) and a Notice of New Hearing Date and Order on Reissuance (EA-116).
-This form must be completed and filed along with a copy of your petition for protective order attached to the form prior to 2:00 p.m. on the day before your scheduled hearing.
+If you have been unable to serve the defendant, you will need to obtain a Request for Continuance Packet.
+The forms must be completed and filed along with a copy of your original Notice of Court Hearing prior to 2:00 p.m. on the day before your scheduled hearing.

 You may also orally request a continuance in court during your hearing.
-If your request for continuance is granted, the Judge will sign the Order for Reissuance and set a new hearing date.
+If your request for continuance is granted, the Judge will sign an order and set a new hearing date.